lauriap/ot-harjoitustyo/documentation/specification.md

 **High score screen**

-* The user sees a list of the players with highest scores based on the amount of points they have earned. **DONE, BUT RANKS NOT SHOWING YET**
+* The user sees a list of the players with highest scores based on the amount of points they have earned.
-* The point system works as follows: **POINT SYSTEM NOT IMPLEMENTED YET**
+* The point system works as follows:
-	* x points for each correct answer where x is the number of digits in the problem
+	* (100 points * d) for each correct answer where d is the number of digits in the problem

-	* -1 point for each wrong answer
-* The number and percentage of correct answers is also tracked, e.g. 51/1097, 4.64 %
+**DONE**

 ## Ideas for further development